abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

             - Optical Flow Based Background Subtraction with a Moving Camera Application to Autonomous Driving ax1811.06660.pdf
             - Robust Moving Object Detection at Distance in the Visible Spectrum and Beyond Using A Moving Camera cvprw06.pdf
     - notes/
-        - Context Matters Refining Object Detection in Video with Recurrent Neural Networks bmvc16.pdf
+        - Context Matters Reﬁning Object Detection in Video with Recurrent Neural Networks bmvc16.pdf
         - Flow-Guided Feature Aggregation for Video Object Detection ax1708 iccv17.pdf
         - Object_Detection_from_Video_Tubelets_with_Convolutional_Neural_Networks_CVPR16.pdf
         - Object_Detection_in_Videos_with_Tubelet_Proposal_Networks_ax1704_cvpr17.pdf